 Bladder and Urethral Slings

 Bladder and urethral sling surgeries are used to treat urinary incontinence that cannot be successfully treated with medication.
-A surgeon uses your own tissue, strips of synthetic mesh or animal or donor tissue to create a sling under your urethra or bladder neck.
+A surgeon uses your own tissue, strips of synthetic mesh, or animal or donor tissue to create a sling under your urethra or bladder neck.
 The sling supports the urethra and helps keep it closed to prevent urine leakage.

-Types of sling procedure
+Types of Sling Procedures

 - Tension-free sling.
 No stitches are used to attach a tension-free sling.
 Instead, body tissue holds the sling (which is made from a strip of synthetic mesh tape) in place.
 Scar tissue eventually forms around the mesh and keeps it from moving.